NavneetBhatti/navneet_speer_project/README.md

 The goal of this test is to make you code a small ReactJS app.
 We have prepared a skeleton app for you, but please change whatever you want (CSS files, HTML structure, JS structure, etc).

 The app will have two different components:
-- **Activity Feed** - simple list of calls
+- **Activity ActivityFeed** - simple list of ActivityDetails
-- **Activity Detail** - detail of a call
+- **Activity Detail** - detail of a ActivityDetail
-- **Archive** - the final user should be able to archive (and unarchive) a call.
-Archived calls will no longer be displayed on the Activity Feed and should have a separate Archived Tab.
+- **Archive** - the final user should be able to archive (and unarchive) a ActivityDetail.
+Archived ActivityDetails will no longer be displayed on the Activity ActivityFeed and should have a separate Archived Tab.

 Show us what you can do in 24 hours.
 You will be assessed on the following parameters:
 - Focus on design (Pay attention to the UI/UX and transitions)